 When you begin a new job, making sure you get a good amount of holiday allowance is a must.
 And sometimes, you can even work with unions to argue better time off entitlement for you.

 But what if this holiday allowance is never formally agreed, and so you are the only one taking it?

 Would you take your colleagues allowance too?

-Two civil servants in the roles of a driver and gardener in southern Spain were paid for not going to work for a period of up to 15 years!
+Two civil servants in the roles of a driver and gardener in southern Spain stayed on the payroll while not going to work for a period of up to 15 years!

-The exact amount of time paid for 0 work is unclear, but the HR department of Jerez de la Frontera discovered that at least one full year had gone without a single day of work being completed for the pair.
+The exact amount of time paid for 0 work is unclear.
+The HR department of Jerez de la Frontera discovered that at least one full year had gone without a single day of work.

 Once caught, the involved admitted in a written statement that the situation could date back as far as 15 years.